 About So Artsy

 So Artsy is a one woman studio creating high quality and beautiful art and décor.
 The owner and artist, Kelly Eyamie-Shorey (Kel), is a lifelong multimedia artist who creates art with passion, creativity, and positivity.
-Coupled with over 15 years in the not-for-profit, charitable sector, she truly believes that art is a service that she is meant to share with the world through its creation and teaching.
+Coupled with nearly 20 years in the not-for-profit, charitable sector, she truly believes that art is a service that she is meant to share with the world through its creation and teaching.

 How So Artsy began